iftechfoundation/ifcomp/CONTRIBUTING.md

 ### Running the tests

-There is a script called `IFComp/script/run_test.sh`
+There is a script called `IFComp/script/run_test.sh`.
+It will find the current `web` docker container, and issue it the appropriate test command based on the arguments.
+This way the unit tests are run inside the same docker container that the ifcomp server is running in.

 * If run with 0 arguments, it runs both the unit tests and tidyall

 * If run with the argument `t` or `xt` it runs just those subdirectories

-* If run with the name of a specific test (e.g. t/controller_Entry.t) then it will run just those unit test, in verbose mode.
+* If run with the name of a specific test (e.g. `run_test.sh controller_Entry.t`) then it will run just those unit test, but in verbose mode.